Access to the territory and push backs

 Relocation

-No pledge was made for 2023, as the Belgian government indicated it does not consider relocation as an effective solution to structural issues of the European asylum system.[25]
-After European Commission president Ursula von der Leyen called on other EU member states for solidarity with Italy during her visit to Lampedusa, Secretary of State Nicole de Moor announced Belgium would not reply positively to a request of relocation from migrants having arrived on Lampedusa, stating that the reception crisis Belgium is facing makes it impossible to agree to ad-hoc relocation requests.
-Unofficially, this position was also prompted by Italy’s refusal to take back applicants for international protection for which it is responsible under the Dublin regulation.[26]
+No pledge was made for 2023, as the Belgian government indicated it does not consider relocation as an effective solution to structural issues of the European asylum system.[20]
+After European Commission president Ursula von der Leyen called on other EU Member States for solidarity with Italy during her visit to Lampedusa, Secretary of State Nicole de Moor announced Belgium would not reply positively to a request of relocation from migrants having arrived on Lampedusa, stating that the reception crisis Belgium is facing makes it impossible to agree to ad-hoc relocation requests.
+Unofficially, this position was also prompted by Italy’s refusal to take back applicants for international protection for which it is responsible under the Dublin regulation[21].[22]

 [1] Articles 9 & 13 in the Aliens Act provide the only legal basis for humanitarian visa.